moranneil/pands-final-project-2019/README.md

 ![Pandas Program Statistics](Images/pandas-stats-iris.JPG "Pandas Program Statistic")

+Click on the link [_analyse-iris.py_](https://github.com/moranneil/pands-final-project-2019/blob/master/analyse-iris.py) to view the code.

 ## Data Visualisation

 The python program _analyse-iris.py_ variable values obtained in the previous section, can be used to generate plots.
 The following lines were entered in iPython.

 ![Python code to generate histogram](Images/iris-histogram-code-iPython.JPG "Python code to generate histogram")

 The resulting Histogram is generate from the code above.
-This complete python program is saved as _analyse-iris-generate-histogram.py_ Click on the link [_analyse-iris-generate-histogram.py_](https://github.com/moranneil/pands-final-project-2019/blob/master/analyse-iris-generate-histogram.py) to view the code.
+This complete python program is saved as _analyse-iris-generate-histogram.py_

 ![Iris Dataset Histogram](Images/iris-histogram.JPG "Iris Dataset Histogram")

+Click on the link [_analyse-iris-generate-histogram.py_](https://github.com/moranneil/pands-final-project-2019/blob/master/analyse-iris-generate-histogram.py) to view the code.

 ## References